 Perhaps this is why some people think an electromagnetic vortex is centered in the lake, explaining why many travelers are so attracted to Atitlán that they simply cannot leave, or feel compelled to return.

 The Ancient Maya in San Pedro la Laguna

-One of the earliest known Mayan calendars was discovered here in 1685, when it was a Caqchikel town.
-So beneath the cobblestone streets and coffee plantations of San Pedro—perhaps beneath your very hotel room—lie the ruins of an ancient Mayan city.
+One of the earliest known Mayan calendar boards was discovered here in 1685, when it was a Kaqchikel town.
+So beneath the cobblestone streets and coffee plantations of San Pedro — perhaps beneath your very hotel room — lie the ruins of an ancient Mayan city.

 The End of their World

 Samabaj vanished beneath the water about 1,700 years ago, when the lake suddenly rose 20 meters.
 Archaeologists think Volcan Atitlán may have erupted and blocked the outlets at the bottom of the lake with mud.

 But Lake Atitlán continued as a ceremonial center and remains a sacred site where Mayan astrology and spirituality are still practiced by many Maya as well as by people who visit from around the world or who now call the lake their home.